simonpasquier/openshift_templates/namespaced_kube-state-metrics/README.md

 This template deploys the [kube-state-metrics](https://github.com/kubernetes/kube-state-metrics) to gather metrics about the resources in the given namespace.
-It doesn't require any cluster-wide permissions which makes it usable in restricted environments where deployers .
+Unlike the [other](../kube-state-metrics) kube-state-metrics template, it doesn't require any cluster-wide permissions because it doesn't watch all namespaces and system resources (eg nodes).

 # Compatibility